CCExtractor/sample-platform/install/installation.md

 2. Setting up firewall settings

     To allow access to the platform through an external IPv4 address just created, there are some firewall configurations to be made:
-    - Navigate to VPC network -> Firewall and click on "Create Firewall Policy".
+    - Navigate to VPC network -> Firewall and click on "Create Firewall Rule".
-    - Set the policy name as "default-allow-https" and click on "Add Rule" for creating a new firewall rule.
-    - The following are the details to be entered for this rule:
+    - Set the rule name as "default-allow-https" and enter the following details for this rule:
         - Priority: 1000
         - Direction of Traffic: Ingress
         - Action on the match: Allow